PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Power System Models

-Fully dynamic models of a power system tend to be large-scale and stiff due to the multi-rate nature of power systems dynamics.
-As a result, model \eqref{eq:sim1}-\eqref{eq:sim2} needs to be reformulated to employ appropriate integration algorithms that can find a solution to the system dynamics.
-Most commercial tools use Partitioned-Explicit solution methods and fixed time-stepping.
-In~\cite{stott1979power}, B. Stott presents a detailed account of the techniques found in present-day commercial software that apply to the solution of the dynamical response of power systems.
-The use of partitioned methods has many merits from the computational performance perspective.
-However, it also has mathematical drawbacks that can lead to numerical instabilities \cite{milano2010power}.
-Partition methods used by conventional transient stability simulators are inherently tied to the quasi-stationary assumption of the network variables, which imposes limitations on the modeling detail that can be included in a simulation.

-Because the challenges of integrating \acp{IBR} stem from both interactions across time scales and interactions with line dynamics \cite{markovic2021understanding}, \texttt{PSID.jl} implements a formulation suitable for the exploration of simultaneous solution methods.
-This design choice is geared towards the exploration of implicit solution methods that can handle unknown stiffness a priori, since explicit methods are not A-stable \cite{ascher1998computer}.
-Further, the potential challenge of stiffness requires different approaches depending on the properties of the system being simulated -- for example, stiffness arising from eigenvalues that exhibit large negative parts versus cases with large imaginary eigenvalues.
-As a result, a software package that relies on a single approach to stiffness in its solution method can limit the models and situations that can be simulated.
+The challenges of integrating \acp{IBR} stem from both interactions across time scales such as interactions with transmission circuit electromagnetics \cite{markovic2021understanding} complicating the study of system dynamics.
+Most commercial \ac{QSP} tools use Partitioned-Explicit solution methods which are not A-stable \cite{ascher1998computer}. \texttt{PSID.jl} implements a formulation suitable for the exploration of simultaneous solution methods to address the integration challenges of stiff multi-rate systems\footnote{A more detailed discussion on the implications of simulation models for the integration technique can be found in \cite{def_paper}}.
+This design choice is geared towards the exploration of implicit solution methods that can handle unknown stiffness \textit{a priori} and maintain a workflow similar to the one already used by \ac{QSP} tools.
+Furthermore, the potential challenge of stiffness requires different approaches depending on the properties of the system being simulated -- for example, stiffness arising from eigenvalues that exhibit large rations negative parts versus cases with large imaginary eigenvalues.
 The need to provide flexible formulations for power systems simulation models is described in detail in \cite{7386712}, where the author notes the flexibility and algorithmic improvements afforded by a semi-implicit formulation of the dynamic model. \texttt{PSID.jl} is able to formulate \ac{DAE} models of dynamical equations in two different ways which adapt to the requirements of implicit numerical methods using error control and variable step properties.